Random Finite Set Theory and Centralized Control of Large Collaborative Swarms: APPENDIX B: Receding Horizon Control using the RFS Formulation

 For the RFS control formulation, a ${\bf u}$ that controls the swarm intensities through their statistics (mean and covariance) is found by minimizing the objective as given by Eq. \eqref{overalleqn} and \eqref{qwer}.
-This was done using ILQR and MPC.
-ILQR is able to determine an optimal solution, to an objective function, for nonlinear equations of motion and nonquadratic cost function through an iterative process of finding the LQR solution involving linearization and quadratization.
-For MPC, the optimal control input ${\bf u}$ is found using MATLAB's fminunc solver and the Quasi-Newton algorithm \cite{30}.
-Note that ILQR and MPC are both closed-loop control methods in terms of the statistics (mean and covariance) of the system.
-Then, the agents in the swarm were initialized to the closest intensity using the Mahalanobis distance given by
+This can be done by using MPC via the Quasi-Newton method or DDP.
+DDP is able to determine an optimal solution for nonlinear equations of motion and a nonquadratic cost function through an iterative process of finding the solution involving second-order approximations of the dynamics and the objective function.
+The dynamical systems used in the results are linear, thus, DDP can be formed as its variant, ILQR.
+For the Quasi-Newton method, the optimal control input ${\bf u}$ is found using MATLAB's fminunc solver \cite{30}.
+Note that MPC via DDP or the Quasi-Newton method are both closed-loop control methods in terms of the statistics (mean and covariance) of the system.

-which measures the distance of the agents to the means of the intensities.
-As the swarm evolved, this distance determined which units belong to a given component.
-Agents were controlled according to their placement in each intensity through an open loop method using the ILQR or MPC control input obtained for each intensity.
-Although an open loop method was used, feedback control can be used if the state estimates are determined from the PHD filter.

-The great advantage of using MPC is that the algorithm can handle nonlinearities in the objective function.
-Unfortunately, numerically solving an optimization at each time-step is not particularly fast, so it can be difficult to run optimization problems in real-time to control swarm robots towards a target state.
-This is discussed in comparison to ILQR in the Results section.